dell/terraform-provider-redfish/docs/resources/virtual_media.md

 page_title: "redfish_virtual_media Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
-  Resource for managing virtual media.
+  This Terraform resource is used to configure virtual media on the iDRAC Server.
+We can Read, Attach, Detach the virtual media or Modify the attached image using this resource.
 ---

 # redfish_virtual_media (Resource)

-Resource for managing virtual media.
+This Terraform resource is used to configure virtual media on the iDRAC Server.
+We can Read, Attach, Detach the virtual media or Modify the attached image using this resource.

 ~> **Note:** `write_protected` attribute can only be configured as `true`.

 ## Example Usage

-This Terraform resource is used to configure virtual media on the iDRAC Server.
-We can Read, Attach, Detach the virtual media or Modify the attached image using this resource. variables.tf
+variables.tf
 ```terraform
 /*